Clubs and Organizations

 - Ye Hosts Honorary Society

-The Ambassadors seek to promote a positive image of SHA to all visitors, including industry leaders, incoming students, and alumni.
+The Ambassadors seek to promote a positive image of Hotel School to all visitors, including industry leaders, incoming students, and alumni.
 Ambassadors, who assume the role of student advisors, provide a support system for first-year and transfer students.
 They also serve as hosts for companies holding presentations and receptions at the school.

-The Air and Sea Hospitality explores the aviation and cruise industries.
+Air and Sea Hospitality explores the aviation and cruise industries.
 The club involves more than just purchasing a plane/cruise fare, boarding, and arriving at your destination.
 Every aspect of that simple process comes with variables that dictate everything ranging from the price you pay to the quality of service you receive onboard!

 The Club for Real Estate is a group of students sharing their passion for all aspects of hospitality real estate finance, banking, and development.
 The group works to foster an understanding of the industry and the trends in the marketplace, providing opportunities for networking with hospitality professionals.

 The Female Leadership in Hospitality Club educates and encourages future female leaders in the hospitality industry.
 Members gain insights and learn from the challenges faced by female industry leaders through research, guest speakers, and networking.
 We aim to learn about and break stereotypes while creating strong bonds.
-Members attend the female leadership conference and have female guest speakers come to club meetings to share experiences and challenges.

 CHC provides students with an opportunity to apply academic concepts to case studies and real-world consulting projects.
 We strive to embody the goals of the school (learning hospitality leadership through a blend of theory and practice) with a focus on analytic consulting.
 CHC targets students who have an interest in applying what they have learned in the classroom to the real world.
 We achieve our mission by working together on case studies for new members, gaining experience from real-world consulting projects, and learning from guest speakers.